-The process is simple; you make one lower affordable monthly repayment towards your debts for a set period (usually 4 years*), and after that time, then as long as you have met your obligations, you are discharged and not responsible for any remaining debt due to those creditors.
+The process is simple; you make one lower affordable monthly repayment towards your debts for a set period (usually 4 years*), and after that time, then as long as you have met your obligations, you are discharged and not responsible for any remaining debt due to those creditors, thus writing them off for you.

 What Happens Next?